 Teachers in Y1-6 use White Rose Hub as a starting overview for structuring the learning.
-These are then adapted and modified to include opportunities from different resources such as Busy Ants, NCETM, Nrich and Maths of the Day.
-Teachers should use the Lancashire LAPS documents to ensure a progression of skills alongside the school overview progression of skills.
-EYFS planning is based on Development Matters and the Early Learning Goals (Number, Shape Space & Measure) and linked to the Lancashire LAPS document.
+These are then adapted and modified to include opportunities from different resources such as NCETM, Nrich and Teach Active.
+Teachers should use the Progression of Skills document to ensure there is progress.
+EYFS planning is based on Development Matters and the Early Learning Goals, which is linked to the Mastering Number initiative, created by NCETM.